 But First, There was the Dancer who Followed Gabrielle

 Barbara was always moving.
-Once while a pre-schooler dining with her parents at a restaurant, she rose from her chair & began dancing.
+As a pre-schooler while dining with her parents at a restaurant, she rose from her chair & began dancing.
 When asked what she was doing, she explained, “I’m dancing!
 Don’t you hear the music?”
 Childhood friends will remember all of her birthday parties included dancing to her favorite records.

 During her college years her daily passions were dance technique & performance, & creative movement.
 These returned to & remained in her life locally throughout the 1990’s, while living in Central Maine.
 (Thank you, Nancy Dionne).